 Digitizing your catalog using AI, gets your products to market 10X faster than ever before and helps you stay relevant to the changing face of fashion today.
 VueTag is the only self-serve tool that allows you to do this, with no manual intervention.

 VueTag is an AI-powered image recognition tool that automatically tags and categorizes product catalogs with attributes like color, pattern, length, neckline, sleeve-type and more.
+With VueTag, observe upto 51% increase in catalog accuracy that in turn improves search and discovery.
 The tool extracts accurate, detailed product attributes from the images at a fraction of time and cost incurred by retailers today, and enrich the product information across all sales and distribution channels.
-Unlike other tools, VueTag can be easily used by any team across an organization without manual intervention.